AriFordsham/GHCWiki/commentary/prim-ops.md

   functions for each of the PrimOps, so that they are accessible from byte-code, and so that the [byte-code interpreter](commentary/rts/interpreter) doesn't need to implement any PrimOps at all: it just invokes the compiled ones from `GHC.PrimopWrappers`.
+  Note that we compile that module without optimisations.
+Doing strictness analysis + WW on that module would introduce `absentError`s for the bindings of `prefetchValue0#`, introducing a hidden dependency on `base`.

 - `libraries/ghc-prim/dist-install/build/autogen/GHC/Prim.hs`, a generated source file containing dummy declarations for all the PrimOps, solely so that Haddock can include documentation for `GHC.Prim`